Live from the Southern Command in sunny South Florida, it's Open Line Friday.

 Well, yeah, okay.

-Uh if you think demanding to show papers is Nazi, fine.
+If you think demanding to show papers is Nazi, fine.

 That's how we look at you anyway.

-You have to show your papers uh get a book out of the library.
+Get a book out of the library.

-The library, the only place you don't have to show your papers, is when you go into vote.
+The library, the only place you don't have to show your papers is when you go into vote or when they put you on the union bus to take you to vote.

-No, the see you in November thing that's got no post time on it, and I don't know who sings it.
+No, the see you in November thing that's got no post time on it.

 I know who I ordered to sing it, but I haven't heard it, so I don't know who sings the thing.

-We've got we've got the Haiti situation.
+We've got the Haiti situation.

-Uh eight days, nothing was done to stop this oil slick or to prepare the people for.
+Nothing was done to stop this oil slick or to prepare the people for.

 Can you blame the people of Louisiana?

-Now it's headed for Florida.
+And now it's headed for Florida.

 He doesn't like running the bureaucracy, managing it, being the chief executive to see that these things that the government is literally there to do get done.

-Instead, he's totally focused on advancing his agenda, transforming our culture and our society, uh, raising taxes, redistributing wealth, all of these other things.
+Instead, he's totally focused on advancing his agenda, transforming our culture and our society, raising taxes, redistributing wealth, all of these other things.

 And nobody is at all upset about it.